richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 those that think education should be free and those that feel that our participants are always welcome.

+I conclude that introducing a course fee is well-intended solution to a problem that can be solved in more elegant ways.

+The most elegant way to deal with this problem is to **estimate** how many registered learners actually show up.
+From such an estimate, one can over-accept participants, knowing that some will not show up.
+For example, within NAISS, we know that each 3 registrations equal 1 person attending the course.
+This solution is elegant, as there is no money, nor administrative machinery involved: there is only the uncertainty one expects from working with humans with a private life.

+Assuming the course fee is a tool by management to reduce the amount of smaller courses,

 ## Appendix

 ## Goal